 The Foundation's philanthropic programs include annual giving, special events, major gifts, capital campaigns, endowments and planned giving.
-We invite you to make a pledge online now.
+We invite you to make a gift online.
 The Foundation sponsors on-campus activities and supports university projects that enrich the entire learning experience for our students and offer vivid cultural opportunities for the greater community.
 Your gift can complement limited state funding to scholarship programs; building funds; cultural, artistic and athletic programs; campus beautification; and so much more.

 Board of Directors

 Through its Board of Directors, the Foundation develops, fosters, and cultivates relationships with external constituencies, including alumni, friends, business leaders, private foundations, and residents of the Westfield area and beyond.
 To view a complete list of our current Board of Directors, click here.

 Westfield State invites you to join with others to help ensure access, affordability, and excellence for our students.
 Your interest and financial support impact student success, faculty quality, and the University’s vital place in the community.
 At the same time, you are part of a growing culture of philanthropy among the University’s alumni and friends.
 Your giving may take many forms and support multiple objectives.
 The amount and designation of your gift adds value to Westfield State University.

 For more information on giving to Westfield State, please email Lisa McMahon, or call 413-485-7360.

 Restricted and unrestricted gifts made by cash, check, or credit card are the most common and simplest for donors and Westfield State University.
 Generally tax-deductible in the year in which it is made, your cash gift can be put to work immediately.
 You may make your gift through any of the following ways:

 - mail your check (be sure to note your name and phone number) to Westfield State Foundation, Inc., P.O.
 Box 1630, Westfield, MA 01086-1630, or